ydsouzaSchool/cse15l-lab-report/index.md

 ## cat command
 ![Image](/catCommands.png)

-1. `cat` just takes input from the user on the CLI and returns it in the same manner
+1. `cat` just takes standard input from the user on the CLI and returns it in the same manner.
+It continues until it is terminated using `ctrl+c`, or unless the user enters a valid file.
+This is the normal expected behaviour for this command.
+The working directory at this time was `Users/yohanndsouza`.

-2. `cat *a directory*` as the argument will return an error, since `cat` deals with files, not directories
+2. `cat *a directory*` as the argument will return an error, since `cat` deals with files, not directories.
+Working directory was `Users/yohanndsouza`.
+Running `cat documents` returns an error, because it is a directory, not a file, which is the expected output for this case.

-3. `cat *a file*` as the argument will return the file information, including any encodings for styles unique to the file format
+3. `cat *a file*` as the argument will return the file information, including any encodings for styles unique to the file format.
+Working directory at this time was `Users/yohanndsouza/Downloads`.
+Running `cat CSE15Practicefile.rtf` returns the encodings for the content and file information, which is the expected output.
+It returns an error if the file doesnt exist, which is the normal behaviour.

 For any of the above commands (cd, ls, cat), if an attempt is made to access a particular file/ directory that doesnt exist, regardless of the command, will result in an error.